 • A key point: The difference between Authentication and Authorization.

 Before we go any further, it’s essential to understand the difference between authentication and authorization.
-Upon examination of an end host in the zero-trust world, we have a device and a user forming an agent.
-The device and user authentication are carried out first before agent formation.
+In the zero-trust world, upon examining an end host, a device, and a user from an agent.
+Device and user authentication are carried out first before agent formation.
+The user will authenticate the device first and then against the agent.
+Authentication confirms your identity, while authorization grants access to the system.

 **The consensus among SDP network vendors**